Integratingfactor/lib-idp-auth/README.md

     * resourceId : `test-resource`
   * detection and use of application provided implementation of [TokenStore](http://docs.spring.io/spring-security/oauth/apidocs/org/springframework/security/oauth2/provider/token/TokenStore.html) service from application context.
 If none provided then a default token store [InMemoryTokenStore](http://docs.spring.io/spring-security/oauth/apidocs/org/springframework/security/oauth2/provider/token/store/InMemoryTokenStore.html) is used.
   * detection and use of application provided custom user approval handler bean from application context.
 If none provided then default implementations are used
+  * detection and use of application provided custom token enhancer bean from application context.
+If none provided then default implementations are used
 * `SecurityConfig` : this bean provides following configurations:
   * a bean reference to [BCryptPasswordEncoder](http://docs.spring.io/spring-security/site/docs/3.2.9.RELEASE/apidocs/org/springframework/security/crypto/bcrypt/BCryptPasswordEncoder.html) that will be used by authentication manager for password encryption and matching
   * detection and use of application provided custom UserDetailsService bean from application context